Amelia Earhart: The Lady Lindy

 For her achievement Amelia was awarded the Distinguished Flying Cross by the United States Congress and further honours and awards flooded in from around the world.
 Just as important for Amelia her fame provided the opportunity for her voice to be heard at a time when the views of women were largely ignored.

-Though she was careful not to become too closely associated with any political party she was known to be a supporter of President Roosevelt’s New Deal and became a close friend of his wife Eleanor, and campaigned alongside her on a number of issues relating to greater female equality.
+Though she was careful not to become too closely associated with any political party she was known to be a supporter of President Roosevelt’s New Deal and became a close friend of his wife Eleanor and campaigned alongside her on several issues relating to greater female equality.

 Despite her other activities the pressure remained on Amelia to continue to perform ever greater stunts of aeronautical derring-do and on 11 January 1935, she became the first person to fly solo from Hawaii to California.
 The route taken had previously been that of the Dole Air Race which had been put on hold since 1927 when 8 out of the 11 competitors had crashed resulting in ten deaths.
 Amelia’s flight was relatively trouble free but yet again she had succeeded where so many others had failed.
 Later that same year she set another record when she flew solo from New York to Mexico City.